 The second jolt was her encounter with Mark Rothko’s work, in the early 1950s.
 With Mark Rothko, colour becomes vibration, it becomes light. “l’m not interested in colour, it’s light l’m after”, he claimed.
 From then on, Loïs Frederick continually drew on her infinite palette to capture the intensity of light.
 A challenge against which she would measure herself all her life.

-Loïs Frederick followed in the wake of a first generation of artists from American Abstract Expressionism comprising Jackson Pollock and Lee Krasner, Willem de Kooning, Robert Motherwell, Franz Kline and Mark Rothko.
+The painter Loïs Frederick followed in the wake of a first generation of artists from American Abstract Expressionism comprising Jackson Pollock and Lee Krasner, Willem de Kooning, Robert Motherwell, Franz Kline and Mark Rothko.
 This artistic movement, born spontaneously in the 1950s in the USA, is not based on any written manifesto.
 It considers that the only thing that counts is the visual language.
 Far from the traditional method of painting on canvas, American Abstract Expressionist artists created a new way of painting in which the gesture becomes one with the work itself.
 With them, a new relationship between gesture, colour and material is envisaged.

 From then, two sensitivities reflected each other in this movement: on the one hand Action Painting, gestural painting, spontaneous and nervous, with Jackson Pollock